Jared Gooden: Return to UFC

 Gooden stepped in on three days notice to face Carlston Harris, replacing Abubakar Nurmagomedov, on March 11, 2023, at UFC Fight Night 221.
 At the weigh-ins, Gooden weighed in at 177 pounds, six pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and he was fined 30% of his purse, which went to Harris.
 He lost the fight via unanimous decision.

 Gooden faced Wellington Turman on December 2, 2023, at UFC on ESPN 52.
 He won the fight via rear-naked choke in round two, and this fight earned him the Performance of the Night award.

 Gooden was scheduled to face Kevin Jousset on May 11, 2024 UFC on ESPN 56.
 However, for medical reasons, Gooden was unable to compete and the bout was cancelled.

 Gooden faced Chidi Njokuani on October 12, 2024 at UFC Fight Night 244.
 At the weigh-ins, Gooden weighed in at 172.5 pounds, one and a half pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Gooden was fined 20 percent of his purse which went to Njokuani.
 He lost the fight by unanimous decision.

 On December 21, 2024, it was reported that Gooden was removed from the UFC roster.

 On March 31, 2025, it was reported that Gooden had retired from mixed martial arts competition.

+Professional Fighters League

+Gooden came back from retirement and made his PFL debut against Boris Mbarga Atangana on May 23, 2026, at PFL Brussels.
+He lost the fight via knockout in round one.